Are you looking for the best way to take advantage of Microsoft Inspire 2018?

 I’m usually in sessions.
 I’m a learner, so I will take advantage of the entire time to learn.

-Can you give a tip for someone who is attending Inspire?
+Can you give a tip to someone who is attending Inspire?

 Plan your schedule ahead and be prepared to walk.
 Bring good walking shoes, snacks, and water.
 Be aware that if you’re attending session A at one end of the conference, and you’re attending session B at another end of the conference, and they are back to back – you may be late.
 There is travel time, so make sure to take that into account.
 And even though you will most likely be rushing from place to place, try to take time to absorb stuff.
 Write notes, even if you’re not going to use it now – you’d be surprised how useful those notes can be later.